WulfyWulf/ION/CONTRACTS/[CIGLIANO FISHERY] - DROPOFF INTERCEPTION.md

 >>  - OBJECTIVE ONE and TWO completed, CONTRACT terminated by CLIENT or CONTRACTOR.
 >>- **CONTRACT COMPLETION:** *$20,000*
 >>  - OBJECTIVES ONE, TWO, and THREE completed.

 ***

+>###CONTRACT ACCEPTANCE DETAILS
+> - The delivery will take place on the night of 4/22/13 until the morning to 4/23/13.
+>   - The delivery will be somewhere between Cap Zefyris and Cap Agrios on the north coast.
+>   - The dropoff time is between 2AM and 5AM.
+> - Bring the contents of the delivery to our bistro in Kalithea.

+***